AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: aliases
 .. index:: <alias>

-GPS provides a mechanism known as "aliases".
+GNAT Studio provides a mechanism known as "aliases".
 The user can define these using the :menuselection:`Code->Aliases` menu.

 Each alias has a name, generally a short string of characters.
-When you type that string in any textual entry in GPS (usually a source editor, but also entry fields anywhere, such as in a file selector) and press the special activation key (by default :kbd:`Ctrl-o`, but controlled by a preference), GPS replaces the string by the text you have associated with it.
+When you type that string in any textual entry in GNAT Studio (usually a source editor, but also entry fields anywhere, such as in a file selector) and press the special activation key (by default :kbd:`Ctrl-o`, but controlled by a preference), GNAT Studio replaces the string by the text you have associated with it.

 Alias names can contain any character except newline but must start with a letter.
-GPS looks backward to the start of the word before the current cursor position, and if the characters between there and the cursor position is an alias name (using a case insensitive comparison), it expands the alias.
+GNAT Studio looks backward to the start of the word before the current cursor position, and if the characters between there and the cursor position is an alias name (using a case insensitive comparison), it expands the alias.